deepankkartikey/deepank120896/README.md

-### Hi there, I'm Deepank [website] 👋
+### Hi, I'm Deepank 👋

-## I'm a Developer !

-- 🔭 I’m currently working at [ACI Worldwide][company]!
-- 🌱 I’m currently learning everything 🤣
+I'm a Full Stack Developer from India.
+I currently work as a Software Engineer at [ACI Worldwide][company].
+I am a 2018 graduate.

+If I'm not in front of my laptop coding or browsing, I'm likely doing some kind of fitness related stuff or eating my favourite cuisines.

-- 👯 I’m looking to collaborate with others to create new projects
-- 🥅 2020 Goals: Contribute to github on regular basis
+I’m looking to collaborate with others to create new projects.
+My 2020 goal is toContribute to github on regular basis.
-- ⚡ Fun fact: I am a fitness enthusisast

 ### Connect with me:
 [<img align="left" alt="deepank | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]